ropensci-archive/roweb2/content/blog/2018-07-17-pkginspector.md

 ---
-slug: "pkginspector"
+slug: pkginspector
-title: "What's inside? pkginspector provides helpful tools for inspecting package contents"
+title: What's inside? pkginspector provides helpful tools for inspecting package contents
-preface: "This post describes a project from rOpenSci unconf18.
-In the spirit of exploration and experimentation at our unconferences, projects are not necessarily finished products or in scope for rOpenSci packages."
+preface: This post describes a project from rOpenSci unconf18.
+In the spirit of exploration and experimentation at our unconferences, projects are not necessarily finished products or in scope for rOpenSci packages.
 authors:
   - name: Sam Albers
     url: https://github.com/boshek
   - name: Leonardo Collado-Torres